prisma/tiberius/README.md

 | `Required`       | All traffic is encrypted.                        |
 | `Off`            | Only the login procedure is encrypted. (default) |
 | `NotSupported`   | None of the traffic is encrypted.                |

-Some SQL Server databases, such as the public Docker image use a TLS certificate not accepted by Apple's Secure Transport.
-Therefore on macOS systems we use OpenSSL instead of Secure Transport, meaning by default Tiberius requires a working OpenSSL installation.
-By using a feature flag `vendored-openssl` the compilation links statically to a vendored version of OpenSSL, allowing encrypted connections from macOS.

-Please be aware of the security implications if deciding to use vendoring.

 ### Integrated Authentication (TrustedConnection) on \*nix